-Under the Budget, NZs economy is forecasted to grow on average between 2 and 3 percent annually over the next 4 years.
+Under the Budget, NZ's economy is forecasted to grow on average between 2 and 3 percent annually over the next 4 years.
 This growth is expected to come from low interest rates, increased activity from the Canterbury rebuild, strong commodity export prices and external parties demanding NZ goods and services.
-That's all good news because the spending the Govt is going to do under the Budget has to come from somewhere.
+That's all good news because the spending the government is going to do under the Budget has to come from somewhere.

-There is also intended a tinkering with Research and Development laws with the aim of making R and D costs immediately refundable up to a certain level.
-At present the losses these costs produce must be held until such time as a company produces a profit.
+There is also intended a tinkering with research and development laws with the aim of making R and D costs immediately refundable up to a certain level.
+At present, the losses these costs produce must be held until such time as a company produces a profit.
 This can deter companies from investing in innovation, thus limiting our economic growth.
 In an attempt to remedy this, new laws are proposed so as to encourage innovation within the economy.

-It's also going to channel $900M into education programs for early childhood, primary and secondary education so we grow the brains of future generations and make our economy stronger for it.
+It's also going to channel $900m into education programs for early childhood, primary and secondary education so we grow the brains of future generations and make our economy stronger for it.

-The health sector fairs well under this Budget, receiving $1.6B which will be pushed into new health initiatives and used to meet the health costs arising from a growing population.
+The health sector fairs well under this Budget, receiving $1.6b, which will be pushed into new health initiatives and used to meet the health costs arising from a growing population.
 We need to keep our people fit and healthy because ultimately, an unhealthy population drags our economic sustainability and growth downwards.

-Finally, low income families are going to get some help with $100M being moved into important initiatives to help in areas such as housing and budgeting.
+Finally, low income families are going to get some help with $100m being moved into important initiatives to help in areas such as housing and budgeting.

-Of course funds have to come from somewhere and in this respect, the Budget saw the Govt give an extra $7M a year to the IRD, for it to use to look at, in particular, land transactions.
+Of course funds have to come from somewhere and in this respect, the Budget saw the government give an extra $7m a year to the IRD for it to use to look at, in particular, land transactions.
 This is to ensure taxpayers are being compliant.
-In this respect, you should know the Govt are intending to introduce legislation around matters such as dates of acquisition and intentions to make profits from land transactions.
+The government are intending to introduce legislation around matters such as dates of acquisition and intentions to make profits from land transactions.
 Don't get caught in this area.
 Ensure you obtain qualified structuring and tax advice

 So what does the budget mean overall for you?

-If you're in business you're getting a bit of a relief from ACC levies and immediate tax refunds on R and D. That should boost business confidence and hopefully a loosening of purse strings, maybe leading to more investment, employment and capital expenditure on the business' part.
+If you're in business, you're getting a bit of a relief from ACC levies and immediate tax refunds on R and D. That should boost business confidence and hopefully a loosening of purse strings, maybe leading to more investment, employment and capital expenditure on the business' part.

 If you're unemployed, your opportunities of getting work in any of the industries I've just spoken about have just increased.

-, be warned – the chances of your affairs being reviewed have just increased and you need to ensure you are absolutely tax compliant.
+, be warned – the chances of your affairs being reviewed have just increased and you need to ensure you are absolutely tax compliant